fastrgv/RufasSwap/README.md

 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
 User controls the level of difficulty by choosing the number of slices, and whether even or irregular.

-Works on Windows, Macs running OS-X(>=10.13) and PCs running GNU/Linux.
+Works on desktops & laptops running Windows or Linux.

 -----------------------------------------------------------
 Featuring

  * no installation
  * no dependencies
- * simply unzip in your Downloads directory, and run.
+ * simply unzip in your Downloads directory, and run;
+ * or unzip onto a USB flash drive [w/same file format] and run.
- * Works on OS-X Retina displays;
+ * Works on HiDpi displays;
  * several png picture files are provided in ./pix/
- * you can use your own png files;
+ * or, you can use your own png files;
 -----------------------------------------------------------

 ## Run Requirements: